complexdatacollective/documentation.networkcanvas.com/_tutorials/using-server.md

 summary: This tutorial will discuss using Server to deploy protocols to devices running Interviewer, receive data back from those devices, and then export this data for further analysis.
-prerequisites: You should install Server and Interviewer on one or more devices if you would like to follow along with the steps in this tutorial.
+prerequisites: You should have read and understood the project overview, and be familiar with the concept of protocol files.
+You should install Server and Interviewer on one or more devices if you would like to follow along with the steps in this tutorial.
 completion_time: 1 hour
 nav_order: 3
 title: Using Server to manage a study